 Habitat: Chinkapin Oak is one of the most widespread species of trees in temperate North America, not dense coverage, but widespread geographically.
 It is found in mixed deciduous forests, usually on slopes and in areas of limestone and calcareous soils.
 It can be found in riparian habitats in western North America.
 It may hybridize with other Oak species.
 Shrubby versions do not produce acorns.

 Names: The genus name, Quercus, is the Latin word for Oak.
 The species, muehlenbergii, is an honorary for Gotthilf Heinrich Ernst Muhlenberg (1753-1815) American Botanist who produced several catalogues of plants after retiring as a Lutheran pastor.
 The author name for the plant classification - ‘Engelm.’ refers to George Engelmann (1809-1884), German-American botanist.
 Educated in Germany, he came to the U.S. in 1832, undertaking many land exploratory trips of behalf of his uncles in Germany.
 His botanical notes formed the basis for a number of studies of plants in western North America.
+His description of this tree was not published until 1897, after his death in 1884.
 While he earned his living as a medical doctor in St. Louis, his work on Phylloxera proved the savior of the French wine industry in 1870s.
 The Engelmann Spruce is named for him.

 It is called the "Chinkapin Oak" due to the resemblance of its leaves to those of the Ozark and Allegheny Chinkapins of the Castanea genus (Chestnuts).
 "Yellow Oak" comes from the color of the wood, but it is not very bright.
 "Chestnut Oak" is again, due to the leaf resemblance to those trees in the Castanea genus.